Raziask/PWC-PowerBI-Virtual-Internship/README.md

 Churn Analysis
-This dashboard was developed in response to a request from the telecom's Retention Manager, showcasing key metrics related to customer loyalty and retention.
-It visualizes data to predict customer churn and identifies potential strategies to enhance customer retention.
-Access here for live and interactive dashboards.
+This dashboard was developed in response to a request from the telecom’s Retention Manager, highlighting key metrics pertaining to customer loyalty and retention.
+It visualizes data to forecast customer churn and identifies potential strategies to bolster customer retention.
+Access the live and interactive dashboards here.

 ![image](https://github.com/user-attachments/assets/93e7bc69-ca0c-4f3a-b690-ab7a2dfc3e65)

 Diversity & Inclusion
-Focusing on the telecom client's goal of improving gender balance at the executive management level, this dashboard visualizes metrics related to diversity and inclusion, offering insights into current trends and areas for action.
+Focusing on the telecom client’s objective of enhancing gender balance at the executive management level, this dashboard visualizes metrics related to diversity and inclusion, providing insights into current trends and areas for intervention.
 ![image](https://github.com/user-attachments/assets/b028ab38-7626-44b1-bf9f-d7c1121a8752)

+Summary Of Data